axhkor/axhkor/README.md

 - 👋 Hi, I’m @axhkor
 - 👀 I’m interested in web developmnent
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m a java enthusiast
-- 📫 How to reach me......

 <!---
 axhkor/axhkor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.